An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Introduction

-The majority of the works on CRC diagnosis direct their focus towards the classification of cropped regions of interest, or small tiles, instead of tackling the challenging task of diagnosing the entire WSI~\cite{Thakur2020, Wang2020, Oliveira2021, davri2022deep}.
-Notwithstanding, some authors already presented methods to assess the grading of the complete slide of colorectal samples.
-In 2020, Iizuka~{et al.}~\cite{Iizuka2020} used a recurrent neural network (RNN) to aggregate the predictions of individual tiles processed by an Inception-v3 network into non-neoplastic, adenoma (AD) and adenocarcinoma (ADC).
+The analysis of CRC samples from WSI is divided into two different branches: classification of regions of interest, and classification of WSI.
+On the latter topic, despite the limitations, researchers have been improving the state of the art on the classification of the slide from individual tile classification, or aggregation methods~\cite{Thakur2020, Wang2020, Oliveira2021, davri2022deep}.
+In 2020, Iizuka~\textit{et al.}~\cite{Iizuka2020} used a recurrent neural network (RNN) to aggregate the predictions of individual tiles processed by an Inception-v3 network into non-neoplastic, adenoma (AD) and adenocarcinoma (ADC).
 Due to the large dimensions of WSI related to their pyramidal format (with several magnification levels)~\cite{Tizhoosh2018}, usually over 50,000 $\times$ 50,000 pixels, it is usual to use a scheme consisting of a grid of tiles.
 This scheme permits the acceleration of the processing steps since the tiles are small enough to fit in the memory of the graphics processing units (GPU), popular units for the training of deep learning (DL).
-Wei~{et al.}~\cite{Wei2020} studied the usage of an ensemble of five distinct ResNet networks, in order to distinguish the types of CRC adenomas H\&E stained slides.
-Song~{et al.}~\cite{Song2020} experimented with a modified DeepLab-v2 network for tile classification, and proposed pixel probability thresholding to detect CRC adenomas.
-Both Xu~{et al.}~\cite{Xu2020} and Wang~{et al.}~\cite{Wang2021, Yu2021} looked into the performance of the Inception-v3 architecture to detect CRC, with the latter also retrieving a cluster-based slide classification and a map of predictions.
-The MuSTMIL~\cite{Marini2021} method, classifieds five colon-tissue findings: normal glands, hyperplastic polyps, low-grade dysplasias, high-grade dysplasias and carcinomas.
+Wei~\textit{et al.}~\cite{Wei2020} studied the usage of an ensemble of five distinct ResNet networks, in order to distinguish the types of CRC adenomas H\&E stained slides.
+Song~\textit{et al.}~\cite{Song2020} experimented with a modified DeepLab-v2 network for tile classification, and proposed pixel probability thresholding to detect CRC adenomas.
+Both Xu~\textit{et al.}~\cite{Xu2020} and Wang~\textit{et al.}~\cite{Wang2021, Yu2021} looked into the performance of the Inception-v3 architecture to detect CRC, with the latter also retrieving a cluster-based slide classification and a map of predictions.
+The MuSTMIL~\cite{Marini2021} method classifies five colon-tissue findings: normal glands, hyperplastic polyps, low-grade dysplasias, high-grade dysplasias and carcinomas.
 This classification originates from a multitask architecture that leverages several levels of magnification of a slide.
-Ho~{et al.}~\cite{Ho2022} extended the experiments with multitask learning, but instead of leveraging the magnification, its model aims to jointly segment glands, detect tumour areas and sort the slides into low-risk (benign, inflammation or reactive changes) and high-risk (adenocarcinoma or dysplasia) categories.
+Ho~\textit{et al.}~\cite{Ho2022} extended the experiments with multitask learning, but instead of leveraging the magnification, its model aims to jointly segment glands, detect tumour areas and sort the slides into low-risk (benign, inflammation or reactive changes) and high-risk (adenocarcinoma or dysplasia) categories.
 The architecture of this model is considerably more complex, with regard to the number of parameters, and is known as Faster-RCNN with a ResNet-101 backbone network for the segmentation task.
 Further to this task, a gradient-boosted decision tree completes the pipeline that results in the final grade.
+More recently, Bokhorst~\textit{et al.}~\cite{bokhorst2023} presented an DL-based method to segment multiple colorectal tissue compartments and then used the best performing model classify biopsies as either (1) high-risk (tumor and high-grade dysplasia), (2) low-grade dysplasia, (3) hyperplasia and (4) benign; achieving an one-vs-all AUC of 0.87 for the high-risk category.
+Notably, Graham~\textit{et al.}~\cite{Graham2023} have developed a graph neural network, Interpretable Gland-Graphs using a Neural Aggregator (IGUANA), to distinguish colorectal samples in normal vs. abnormal (non-neoplastic and neoplastic), achieving a sensitivity threshold of 99\%, proposing, with their model, to reduce the number of normal slides to be reviewed by pathologists by 55\%.